Ez-Saksham/C-I-O-/README.md

 # C-I-O-
-This code uses simple and basic understanding of C to Creat a Program that saves and can read the data the user had given from a file.
+This code uses simple & basic understanding of C to Creat a Program that saves and can read the data the user had given from a file.

 <COCEPTS>